Senecio squalidus

 Senecio squalidus, known as Oxford ragwort, is a flowering plant in the daisy family Asteraceae.
-It is a yellow-flowered herbaceous plant, native to mountainous, rocky or volcanic areas, that has managed to find other homes on man-made and natural piles of rocks, war-ruined neighborhoods and even on stone walls.
+It is a yellow-flowered herbaceous plant, native to mountainous, rocky or volcanic areas, that has managed to find other homes on man-made and natural piles of rocks, war-ruined neighborhoods and dry-stone walls.
 These habitats resemble its well drained natural rocky homeland.
 The plants have spread via the wind, rail and the activities of botanists.
 The travels of this short-lived perennial, biennial, or winter annual make it a good subject for studies of the evolution and ecology of flowering plants.

 Description

 Like all members of the family Asteraceae, Senecio squalidus has a composite flower head known as a capitulum.
 What look like single flowers are actually a cluster of florets, each petal or ligule being a flower, or floret, possessing its own stamen and capable of producing the specialized seed of the family Asteraceae, the parachute-like achene.